jrepp/vec/README.md

 ## `vec_foreach[_ptr][_rev](v, var, iter)`
-For-each macros expand to the initial portion of a for loop allowing in place ordered iteration forwards or reverse with the value and iterator (index) available locally for a loop body.
+For-each macro expand to the initial portion of a for loop allowing in-place ordered iteration forwards or reverse with the value and iterator (index) available locally for a loop body.